 At least 3 days prior to Close of Escrow we expect to hear from your lender that your loan is approved.
 They've sent you final disclosures and all their paperwork is at the Title Company ready to be signed.
 This is the final milestone to buying your home.
 We strive to make your financing bullet-proof from the start, but on rare occasions something will be discovered during underwriting that causes a loan to be declined.
 In the unlikely event this happens, the contract is canceled and you get your Earnest Money back.
 Unfortunately you would lose what you paid for the inspections and appraisal.

 9. Document Signing and Final Steps

 Once the Title Company receives the lender's documents, they will generate a Settlement Statement that lists all the debits and credits for buyer & seller.
 It also shows the amount of cash you'll need to bring to signing, either as a certified check or funds wired from your bank.
-Next we'll set up an appointment to sign all documents at the title company a few days prior to the closing date, and we'll join you for that.
-If you're out of town or signing at title is not convenient, we can arrange for a mobile notary to meet you.
+Next we'll set up an appointment to sign all documents at the title company a few days prior to the closing date, and we'll join you for that if possible.
+If you're out of town or would rather not sign in person, we can arrange for a mobile notary to meet you.
+Some Title & Escrow Companies also support Remote Online Notarization.
 Once signed, documents go back to the lender and they schedule the wiring of your loan funds to arrive on your closing date.